Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Related external link:

-Stavern Memorial commemorations - Some of these names are spelt a little differently from the list above.
-Also, there's a Mess Boy Ove Benno commemorated at this memorial in Stavern, as well as Mess Boy Ole Bredo Olsen.
-Their birthdays are very close together, and they're both from Nittedal, so I'm inclined to believe they are actually one and the same Mess Boy.
-The Mess Boy in my own list above is a combination of the 2 names at the Stavern Memorial.
+Stavern Memorial commemorations - There's a Mess Boy Ove Benno commemorated at this memorial in Stavern, as well as Mess Boy Ole Bredo Olsen.
+Their birthdays are very close together, and they're both from Nittedal, so I'm inclined to believe they are actually one and the same mess boy.
+The mess boy in my own list above is a combination of the 2 names at the Stavern Memorial.
 Besides, 8 of the casualties were Norwegian (not 9 as listed at the Stavern Memorial).

 Back to Balzac on the "Ships starting with B" page.